0-don/echat/README.md

 ## Installation Production

 1. First of all you need to setup [github action secrets](https://github.com/Don-Cryptus/echat/settings/secrets/actions) from `./server/.env`
-2. set up `./web/src/constants.ts` graphql server url port
-3. set up `./web/codegen.yml` change schema url to your server
-4. set up your workflows in like in `./.github/workflows/node.js.yml`
+2. set up your workflows in like in `./.github/workflows/node.js.yml`
-5. set up action runner as shown [here](https://github.com/Don-Cryptus/echat/settings/actions/runners/new)
+3. set up action runner as shown [here](https://github.com/Don-Cryptus/echat/settings/actions/runners/new)

    while still beeing in the action-runner folder run this:(this will setup background process for the actions)